yochaigal/cairn/wip/2e/setting-seeds.md

 ### Draw Points of Interest

 - Draw the letter **H** close to a water source on the map.
+- Roll **1d6** anywhere the map, noting the face up result but removing the die.
+The face-up result determines how many dice are needed next.
-- Roll **6d6** on the map, collecting any dice that roll off the page and setting them aside.
-These are the maps's Points of Interest.
+- Roll the amount of dice indicated in the previous step, collecting any dice that roll off the page, setting them aside.
 - Remove each die, noting the face up result according to the [POI Die Drop Table](#poi-die-drop-table) on the page.
 For example, the number 4 would indicate a Lair, denoted by the letter "L" on the page.
 - Roll any dice that fell off the map page, repeating the previous process until no dice are remaining.
 - Starting with the Heart, number each POI on the map.